ywu666/VARpedia/README.md

 ## Built With
 * [SceneBuilder](https://gluonhq.com/products/scene-builder/) - To create the GUI

-##Attirbute Music
+## Attribute of Background Music
-Music "Love Story In Rain" by KhalafNasirs
+Music "Love Story In Rain" by KhalafNasirs.
-Available at ccMixter.org (http://ccmixter.org/files/khalafnasirs/59534)
+Available at ccMixter.org (http://ccmixter.org/files/khalafnasirs/59534).
-Under CC BY license (http://creativecommons.org/licenses/by/3.0/)
+Under CC BY license (http://creativecommons.org/licenses/by/3.0/).